 Scope

 The starting point for the planning process of this document is the 2014 Campus Bicycle Master Plan which was published in May of 2014.
 Picking up where that document and its projects left off, the 2024 plan seeks to complete any unfinished projects, identify the need for new projects, and promote new programs that encourage bike usage and bike safety.
-Bikeway infrastructure is the main focus on this document, like it was in the 2014 plan.
-The jurisdiction of this plan only contains that of which is deemed campus property, where there have been many bike infrastructure inclusions across the past decade.
-Things of course are not complete.
+This plan focuses only on bicycle network and programming within campus boundary.

 Related Plans and Studies- include 2014 bike plan reference